• Skip to primary navigation

 Now that the roast is all cooked and your house smells like Christmas, it is time to shred.
 I love using these shredding claws to easily shred the meat.
 They are sharp and dig right in and make shredding so simple, plus I feel pretty cool using them!!

-If you don’t own a pair of these shredding claws yet, you can shred the pork using two forks.
+If you don’t own a pair of these shredding claws yet, shred the pork using two forks.
 Remove the roast from the pan it was roasted in and reserve the juices.
 Place the roast on a large baking sheet or cutting board and shred until no more large pieces remain.
 Remove any fat as needed.

 pulled pork on a bun